Wanano language: Plural morphemes in Wanano

 The most common plural morpheme used in Wanano is -a/ ̴da.
-The alternation between the two is still unclear however there is a tendency for ̴da to be used for animates with human referents, for example pho’da (children), while –a is used for other animates (Stenzel, 2004, 131).
+The alternation between the two is still unclear however there is a tendency for ̴da to be used for animates with human referents, for example pho’da (children), while –a is used for other animates.
 When pluralizing male or females the morphemes - ̴sʉba (male) and ̴sa ̴dubia (female) are used.
 Some examples of this are:

-(Stenzel, 2004, 132)

 For pluralizing animals, since they are non-human the morpheme –a is used.
 There are some exceptions where –ya is used.
 Some examples of this are: